mdfw/PubNubDucks/WORKSHOP-FILTER.md

 However, there is a problem with the chat system as delivered.
 The 3rd button is always stuck sending the word "Woof!"
 Sadly, the word "Woof!" is banned in the pirate duck community.
 No one knows exactly why, but the story (pirate ducks have many stories) is that A`Quack was once chased by a light-brown Dachshund named "Earl".
 Regardless, Pirate Duck IT now needs to filter out the word "Woof" from all chat traffic.
 Since the app is distributed around the world, redeployed the client is challenging.

 In addition, A`Quack has demanded that all chat messages get translated into Morse Code.
-She won't say why or what she wants to do with it, but every message *must* be delivered with a morse code payload.
+She won't say why or what she wants to do with it, but every message needs to be translated and delivered with a morse code payload.

 ## The requirements